olgarithms/sphinx-tutorial/docs/9-versioning.md

 ]
 ```

-Next, to render a list of links to past versions on your site's sidebar, you'll need to add an HTML
+### Configuring the site's sidebar

+We want to give our website visitors the option to select which version of the docs they would like
+to view.
+For this reason, we need to configure our sidebar to display them by adding an html
 template.
 Let's create a file `docs/_templates/sidebar/versions.html` that will display a list of
 versions (git tags and branches):